What is Impact100 South Jersey?

 - Complete an Impact100 South Jersey membership form and MAIL it with a check payable to Impact100 South Jersey, c/o Community Foundation of South Jersey, PO Box 446, Haddonfield, NJ 08033.

 - Complete the ONLINE membership form and make a credit card contribution through the secure online CFSJ donation tool.
+There is also an installment contribution plan for members that act early enough.
+Payments must be complete by December 31st to become a voting member for the following year.

 Can my company make or match a portion of my membership contribution?